Rehabah/EDA-Visualization/README.md

 The EDA will be presented in an interactive report that includes:

-•	Essentials: data type, unique values, duplicated values.
+•	Essentials: data types, unique values, duplicated values.

 •	Quantile statistics like minimum value, Q1, median, Q3, maximum, range, interquartile range.